Nuclei-Software/NMSIS/NMSIS/doc/source/core/core_templates.rst

 Device Templates Explaination
 -----------------------------
 The device configuration of the template files is described in detail on the following pages:

+We only explain machine mode intexc_Device.S template, its supervisor mode version is similar, please directly check the code, and for the IAR device templates, the flow is also similar, but it reused startup code provided in IAR compiler, and implement Nuclei dependent boot code in ``__low_level_init`` function.

 .. toctree::
     :maxdepth: 2